-- pupils are supervised by Staff during the day; - pupils must attend the Family Room located in Macleod House, Wrap Around Care, Pre-Prep library, or a formal after-school activity and cannot remain on site once the School day has concluded; - pupils are encouraged to share concerns about their safety and well-being with any member of Staff and in particular with key pastoral Staff and are provided with information as to where they can be found.
-The Prep Management Team has an 'open-door' policy.
-Pastoral concerns are shared amongst the pastoral team through regular meetings; - the School Nurse is available to see pupils who are experiencing difficulties; - classrooms have windows to ensure that anyone passing a room can see into it; - all forms of bullying are dealt with swiftly and firmly and in accordance with the School's Anti-bullying and Anti-Cyber Bullying Policy and Behaviour Management Policy.
+- pupils are supervised by Staff and prefects during the day; - pupils must attend study hall or a formal after-school activity and cannot remain on site once the School day has concluded; - pupils are encouraged to share concerns about their safety and well-being with any member of Staff and in particular with key pastoral Staff and are provided with information as to where they can be found.
+The Senior Management Team and Heads of House have an 'open-door' policy.
+Pastoral concerns are shared amongst the pastoral team through regular meetings; - the School Nurse and Chartered Psychologist (from Jan 2021) are available to see pupils who are experiencing difficulties; - classrooms have windows to ensure that anyone passing a room can see into it; - all forms of bullying are dealt with swiftly and firmly and in accordance with the School's Anti-bullying and Anti-Cyber Bullying Policy and Behaviour Management Policy.
 Pupils are encouraged to share information about bullying with Staff; - the School will cooperate fully with external agencies e.g., CAMHS in ensuring that any pupil who has suffered child-on-child abuse receives the support they need.